Become a student tutor for the academic year 2026-2027

 You will also receive instructions from your faculty on how to participate in any faculty-specific training.

-Tutors and kummi students are paid a fee after they've returned their completed tutoring report.
+Student tutors are paid a fee after they've returned their completed tutoring report.
 The fee is paid based on the amount of completed tutoring hours you've given to your group, with one tutoring hour being 60 minutes.
-The fee is 14,10€ per hour.
-Please note that there is no fee for planning and preparing tutoring sessions.
+The fee is 14,10€ per hour (the amount will be confirmed at the beginning of 2026).
+Please note that there is usually no fee for planning and preparing tutoring sessions.

-Depending on your faculty, you may also receive credits and/or a work certificate.
-To ensure your eligibility for credits, you can contact your faculty for further information.
+Depending on your faculty, you may also receive credits.
+To ensure your eligibility for credits, you can contact your faculty's study services for further information.